SAMSON#

 Returns:

-A interaction model or None if could not create one
+An interaction model, or None if SAMSON cannot create one.

 Return type: